tylerthedeveloper/tylerthedeveloper.github.io/_interview/roles/data-scientist.md

 [return to roles](roles)

-# Data Scientist DS)
+# Data Scientist (DS)

 ## What is a DS?

-a person employed to analyze and interpret complex digital data, such as the usage statistics of a website, especially in order to assist a business in its decision-making.
+A data scientist is a person employed to analyze and interpret complex digital data, such as the usage statistics of a website.
+The work done by data scientists can assist businesses in their decision-making.